GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 #### Logo (1)
 * This image is included at the top of the generated PDF invoice.
-* To ensure your PDF generates quickly, and the PDF file size stays small, we recommend using an image under 250kb.
+* To ensure your PDF generates quickly, and the PDF file size stays small, we recommend using an image under 250kb (run it through an image optimizer to get it as small as possible).
 * The image will be positioned on the left-hand or right-hand side of the invoice, and is determined by the [Logo Position](#logo-position) setting.

 #### Logo Position